 You often don’t need digital cable to receive Clear QAM signals.
 With most cable companies, basic cable is enough.
 (For example, with my analog-based Adelphia cable plan, I receive 34 digital TV channels—including five in HD—and more than 40 channels of digital music via Clear QAM.)
 You won’t get HBO or Showtime via Clear QAM, but getting high-definition programming through the most basic cable package is still very nice—and economical.
 Another benefit to Clear QAM, compared to ATSC over-the-air content, is that the signal never drops out.

 The one catch about using Clear QAM with the TVMini HD: you will need to manually build your channel lists because Clear QAM frequencies are not registered with

 TitanTV, which supplies EyeTV’s programming information.
 To make the PVR (personal video recorder) scheduling work, you must make the names of your channels match TitanTV’s database.
 This information was not covered in the EyeTV user manual that shipped with the Miglia TVMini HD—a key omission.
 Since our testing, Miglia has remedied this by posting

-a new FAQ
+a new FAQ and

-on its Web site.
+a revised manual on its Web site.
 The updated manual will also be included on a new CD in future TVMini HD packaging.

 Macworld’s buying advice